Cutting Through the Noise: What is the Salesforce Marketing Cloud CDP?

 There’s very limited information about the Salesforce CDP’s success in the real world, making it difficult to highlight benefits.
 However, analysts refer to the Salesforce CDP as “very much under construction,” as well as, for a larger enterprise, “ungodly expensive.”

-Since Salesforce only architected a few of its tools to operate together, it means you’ll likely pay services costs in the six or seven figures to integrate them.
-And this is in addition to the enormous licensing costs typical of large marketing clouds.
+Since Salesforce only architected a few of its tools to operate together, it means you’ll likely pay services costs in the six or seven figures to integrate them — and this is in addition to the enormous licensing costs typical of large marketing clouds.

 You can also expect deployments to take up to a year for anything beyond basic use cases, as all data must be preformatted in order to fit into either of Salesforce’s CDP offerings.